Sanjana-Chauhan/React-todo-project/react-todo-project/README.md

+It is a very basic react practice project to learn basic concepts of react like props ,useState etc.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.